Understanding RUBS System for Multifamily Properties

 Historically, water submetering for existing properties has been unfeasible without major replumbing or cost-prohibitive renovations.
 With advances in technologies such as ultrasonic metering and the IoT (Internet of Things), new solutions are now available to help optimize operating expenses and NOI fairly and sustainably.

-Dune’s smart water submetering provides a hassle-free, no plumbing, no pipe-cutting solution that seamlessly integrates with leading property management software platforms.
-For more information, reach Dune today!
+Dune’s smart water submetering provides a hassle-free, no-plumbing, no-pipe-cutting solution seamlessly integrating with leading property management software platforms.
+For more information, contact Dune today!

 Leave a Comment